 Essential GearGear for summer roped ascent: 3 medium Hexes, 4 wired cholks, 5 slings and 10 biners, harness, rock shoes, thin 30 meter rope, or 50 meter double, or maybe even single rope (depends on amount of soloing you are prepared to do) , water, food, bivi gear.

-Winter ascent gear: 50 m rope, Set of wired cholks, 4 medium Hexes, 2 larger SLCDs (equiv. to #3 and #3 1/2 Friends), slings, one short ice axe and one ice hammer (for the party), good leather (or plastic) boots, gaiters, crampons, gloves plus extra pair, small stove and pot, water bottle, Goretex Bag (-5F), pad, no cook food for 3 days, clothing, harness, helmet.
+Winter roped ascent gear: 50 m rope, Set of wired cholks, 4 medium Hexes, 2 larger SLCDs (equiv. to #3 and #3 1/2 Friends), slings, one short ice axe and one ice hammer (for the party), good leather (or plastic if you like that kind of stuff for rock climbing) boots, gaiters, crampons, gloves plus extra pair, small stove and pot, water bottle, Goretex Bag (-5F), pad, no cook food for 3 days, clothing, harness, helmet.
 Try to go as light as possible, less than 25 lbs each.